Benefits to Work

 Limitation to Student Positions

-Individuals may not hold a student employment position while being hired into a full or part-time benefited staff position and may be fully or partially limited in holding a student employment position while being hired into a GA or GRA position.
+Types of Positions: Individuals may not hold a student employment position while they are hired into a full or part-time benefited staff position, or non-student temporary staff position, and may be fully or partially limited in holding a student employment position while being hired into a GA or GRA position.

 If you or your future employer need proof of your employment.
 GW uses a service called Work Number to provide this information.
 The person requesting the verification will need the following information: